Questions to Ask Your Doctor about Advanced Cancer

-- How long can I live with advanced cancer?
+- How long can I live with my advanced cancer?

 - Are there tests I should have now to better understand the extent of my cancer?

-- Would a clinical trial (research study) be right for me?
+- Would a clinical trial be right for me?

 - How can I manage the symptoms of my advanced cancer or the side effects of its treatment?

-- Can you refer me to a palliative care specialist to help me cope with my cancer and its treatment?
+- Can you refer me to a palliative care specialist to help me cope with my side effects?

 - How do I decide whether to continue or stop cancer treatment?